bwalsh62/udacity-ml-engr-capstone/proposal/capstone_proposal.md

 A full solution to the music recommendation challenge requires data cleaning, feature engineering, feature selection, and algorithm implementation.

 #### Data Cleaning

-Tthe required approach is mostly unknown until I explore the data, but as an example, I would translate the time features into numeric variables if I use them.
+The required approach is mostly unknown until I explore the data, but as an example, I would fill in or remove any missing values.

 #### Feature Engineering

 I anticipate an unsupervised learning method such as k-means clustering will be helpful to categorize similar genres into a new feature: genre_group, which will have less unique entries compared to genre_id and should  lead to better predictions.

 #### Feature Selection

 I will ensure only meaningful variables are input into an algorithm, removing variables such as IDs.

 #### Algorithm Implementation

 I will explore a few approaches to supervised learning with binary classification.
 I would like to start with a simpler, interpretable algorithm such as [logistic regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
 I will also compare this with a popular, more powerful, but less (directly) interpretable algorithm like [XGBoost](https://xgboost.readthedocs.io/en/latest/python/python_intro.html).
 My final solution will be based off of hyper-parameter tuning each approach and comparing the aggregate accuracy on a test set.
 I'll also compare the training times and interpretability.

 ### Benchmark Model